|Nutritional Guidelines (per serving)|

 - Pinch of black pepper (freshly ground; to taste)

 - 10 ounces pasta (cooked according to package instructions)

 Melt 1 tablespoon of the vegan margarine in a saucepan over medium heat.
 Add the mushrooms and garlic and sauté until soft, about 4 to 5 minutes.
 Remove the mushrooms and garlic from the pan and set aside.

 Again over medium heat, melt the second tablespoon of vegan margarine.
 Stir in the flour to form a paste and allow to cook for about 1 minute.

 Gradually stir in the soy milk and whisk the mixture together until it's smooth and a thick paste.

 Add the mushrooms, fresh parsley, lemon juice, salt, and pepper.
 Cook for 1 to 2 minutes, or until thick.

-Pour the fresh mushroom cream sauce over warm cooked pasta or noodles, garnish with fresh chopped parsley (if desired), and serve immediately.
+Pour the fresh mushroom cream sauce over warm cooked pasta or noodles.
+Garnish with fresh chopped parsley (if desired).
+Serve immediately and enjoy.